About the Data Catalog

 Sharing Datasets

-The Genome Technology Center (GTC) has adapted this feature to help researchers share descriptions of pre-publication data with NYU colleagues while retaining control of who accesses the data itself.
+The Genome Technology Center has adapted this feature to help researchers share descriptions of pre-publication data with NYU colleagues while retaining control of who accesses the data itself.

 This internal, NYU-only data discovery and sharing component for researchers enables PIs to share pre-publication data to collaborate with NYU colleagues and learn about their ongoing work.
 Descriptions of pre-publication datasets will be made available to NYU faculty and staff only, and access to the data is only granted with the PI’s consent.